Twice (Twice album): Commercial performance

 On July 6, it was reported that over 210,000 copies of #Twice were shipped out within a week since its release.
-On December 4, it was announced that it topped Tower Records Japan's 2017 best-selling domestic albums by K-pop artists.
+On July 25, the album surpassed 200,000 album sales on the Oricon Albums Chart.
+In less than two months, the album sold over 260,000 copies and was certified Platinum by the Recording Industry Association of Japan.
+On December 4, it was announced that #Twice topped Tower Records Japan's 2017 best-selling domestic albums by K-pop artists.
 The album exceeded 326,400 shipments on February 23, 2018.

-According to Billboard, #Twice is also the group's most-consumed album in the United States—which accounts for streaming and sales—with 69,000 equivalent album units.
-This is likely due to the fact it was available on all streaming platforms, like Spotify where the group's full Korean discography was only added in 2018, as one of the few ways for fans to listen to their hit songs, even if in Japanese.
+As of May 2019, #Twice was the group's most-consumed album in the United States—which accounts for streaming and sales—with 69,000 equivalent album units.
+According to Billboard's Jeff Benjamin, "This is likely due to the fact it was available on all streaming platforms, like Spotify where the group's full Korean discography was only added in 2018, as one of the few ways for fans to listen to their hit songs, even if in Japanese."

 Track listing

 Personnel

 Credits adapted from album liner notes.